Data stored in Object Storage is automatically transferred to Archive Storage for retention and can be easily restored when needed.

 - You can manage archived folders or files by version.

-- The user can view archived folders or files by version and select the desired version to delete or restore.
+- Users can view archived folders or files by version and select a desired version to delete or restore.

-- Automatically transfer data stored in Object Storage to Archive Storage for storage, and easily recover it when needed.
+- Data stored in Object Storage is automatically transferred to Archive Storage for retention and can be easily restored when needed.